-- Has contributed to the rescue of hundreds of children around the world from online child sexual exploitation;
+- Has removed from harm hundreds of children around the world victims of online child sexual exploitation;

-- Identified and held to account hundreds of child sex offenders worldwide.
+- Identified and held to account hundreds of online child sex offenders worldwide.

 - Operation Globe (November 2016), a six-month global initiative to combat online child abuse, which resulted in the arrest of 20 offenders, and the identification of approximately 30 victims in 18 cases, some of which are still ongoing.
 Further arrest and victim identification is expected, while a number of offenders and facilitators are being prosecuted and sentenced to jail terms of up to 16 years.

 - Operation Atlas (November 2015)– resulted in 303 arrests, and the identification of 106 victims in a combined effort of 10 VGT Members.
 The results proved the need for continuous collaboration in order to prevent further offending and increase the identification and rescue of victims.

 - Operation Endeavour (Jan 2014)– an organized crime group that facilitated the live streaming of on-demand child sexual abuse in the Philippines was dismantled after a joint investigation by the U.K.’s National Crime Agency (NCA), the Australian Federal Police (AFP) and U.S. Immigration and Customs Enforcement (ICE).
 Operation Endeavor which began in 2012, has to date resulted in: 29 international arrests, of which 11 were part of the facilitation group in the Philippines; 15 children in the Philippines aged between 6-15 identified and safeguarded from sexual abuse; and over £37,500 ($60,000) identified as having been paid for the live abuse of children by the customer network.